 Fighters, workers, and child laborers scurried out of the passages via shafts in homes, mosques, schools, and public health facilities.

 Khan Younis Refugee Camp, July 27 – Hundreds of Hamas personnel and civilian workers in the underground system crisscrossing this militant stronghold were forced above ground today when a team of laborers was misdirected and dug a passage into the Mediterranean, allowing hundreds of thousands of cubic meters of water into the system.
+They’ll now probably need to flood wall majority of the tunnel, this could be done by using techniques such as Sheet Piling (UK) Ltd use to create a flood proof wall against the tunnels walls.

 Evacuation of the tunnels in the camp began in earnest sometime after midday Wednesday when, according to witnesses, fighters, workers, and child laborers scurried out of the passages via shafts in homes, mosques, schools, and public health facilities.
 No deaths or injuries were reported in the incident, but use of the subterranean passages in the vicinity has been made impossible for the foreseeable future.